236.7 Negotiation

 A. General

-The acquisition of land owned by railroad companies is a dual responsibility of district right of way and the Multimodal Operations Division (for additional information see EPG 643.4 Railroads).
+The acquisition of land owned by railroad companies is a team responsibility of the COROW, district right of way manager, and the Multimodal Operations Division (for additional information see EPG 643.4 Railroads).

 Plans approved for acquisition purposes will indicate a separate parcel number for the operating railroad right of way and to each parcel of non-operating railroad property owned by a railroad.